rishikesh2715/RP2040_Motion_Logger/README.md

 If you’re looking for a reliable partner to bring your PCB projects to life, check out PCBWay [here](https://pcbway.com/g/lGOcWf).
 With their extensive capabilities and top-notch customer support, PCBWay is the ideal choice for makers, engineers, and businesses alike.

-## Testing and Quality Assurance
-The RP2040 Motion Logger has been thoroughly tested and is fully functional.
-All components, including the IMU, flash memory, and power circuitry, work as expected.
-PCBWay's manufacturing and assembly have been excellent, with perfect solder joints and overall build quality.

 ## License
 This project is open-source, licensed under the MIT License.
 Feel free to modify and distribute as per the license terms.